CMS PYTHIA 8 colour reconnection tunes based on underlying-event data: Introduction

-Various phenomenological models for CR have been developed and are included in simulations.
+Various phenomenological models for CR have been developed and are included in \PYTHIAviii.
 In these models, the general idea is to determine the partonic configuration that reproduces the minimal total string length.
-Then, the obtained partonic configuration is passed on to the subsequent hadronisation process.
+In the Lund string fragmentation model~\cite{Andersson:1983ia} used in \PYTHIAviii, the confining colour field between two partons is approximated by a one-dimensional string stretched between the partons according to the colour flow.
+The fragmentation of a string with a probability given by the fragmentation function produces a set of hadrons.
+Thus, the colour flow of an event determines the string configuration and therefore hadronic production.